EmbeddedSources/iAsync/README.md

 iAsync is ***a set of IOS libraries*** that aims to make asychronous programming easy for for **Objective-C** developers.
 It uses **functional programming** ideas to solve **Callback Hell** problem.

+It has been designed as a more convenient dispatch_async() with task dependencies and functional programming values in mind.

 ```